butterymoney/book/motivation.md

 DAOs, through their use of blockchains, claim to provide the benefits of large-scale coordination without the downsides of centralization.
 These downsides inlcude capture, corruption, and collusion—-problems that undermine our most-trusted institutions.

 Generally, DAO proponents expect DAOs to replace traditional institutions in the provision of public, common, or club goods.
-When these institutions fail, centralisaion is usually a root cause, e.g. bureaucracy, corruption, principal-agent problems.
+When these institutions fail, centralisation is usually a root cause, e.g. bureaucracy, corruption, principal-agent problems.

 In practice, however, it appears that DAOs do not offer effective solutions to these problems and often move them elsewhere in the value chain[1].
 Current DAO implementations, therefore, remain vulnerable to the same issues faced by our incumbent institutions.